 Duval said: There would be too much power in one institution - a supreme cultural regulator.
 Video and film would be lost within the broadcast bias of this watchdog.

-argument that filmed entertainment will all soon be delivered via the internet.
-There are a lot of assumptions being made that people will gravitate towards their homes, said Duval. ' It is doubtful whether the expectation of this great
+by the argument that filmed entertainment will all soon be delivered via the internet.
+There are a lot of assumptions being made that people will gravitate towards their homes, said Duval. ' It is doubtful whether the expectation of

-BBFC was being quite unnecessarily nannyish when it came to questions of sex, but attitudes to violence were less tolerant .
+believed the BBFC was being quite unnecessarily nannyish when it came to questions of sex, but attitudes to violence were less tolerant .
 The BBFC's rating categories would continue to be rigorous over violence.
-Duval said that although the link between people
+Duval said that although the

 Duval believes he has seen the end of the recent tide of violent horror films.
 However, he is concerned that the industry is about to erupt into a spate of brutal adventure movies.

-wanted a 15 classification.
+Tom Hanks, wanted a 15 classification.
 The BBFC, which had originally passed it as an 18, looked again, showed it to one of its three-strong presidential team (Andreas Whittam Smith is the president), but kept it at 18.
-We can't give in, s ays Duval.
-If
+We can't give in, s

 Nor does the BBFC have particular problems with the male organ - even erect ones these days, which made appearances last year in both The Idiots and Romance .
 Some say that these two movies got away with it because they were both